Can the Low Redshift Lyman Alpha Forest Constrain AGN Feedback Models?: acknowledgement

 \section{acknowledgement}

 VK thanks D. Sorini and D. Nelson for helping with Illustris simulation datasets.
 VK thanks R. Srianand for hosting him at the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India, and for helpful discussions on the paper.
-VK is supported through the INSPIRE Faculty Award (No.DST/INSPIRE/04/2019/001580) of the Department of Science and Technology (DST), India.
+VK is supported through the INSPIRE Faculty Award (No.DST/INSPIRE/04/2019/001580) of the Department of Science and Technology (DST), India, and by NASA through grant number HST-AR-17048.003 from the Space Telescope Science Institute, which is operated by the Associated Universities for Research in Astronomy, Inc., under NASA contract NAS 5-26555.